Little insects, big brains?

 Female treehoppers like a good pick-up line as much as the next insect.

-Speck is a PhD student in UWM’s Biological Sciences department studying combinatorial signal processing in insects.
+Speck is a student in UWM’s Biological Sciences PhD program studying combinatorial signal processing in insects.
 In essence, she’s researching whether treehoppers can process signals with some of the same rules humans use in language.

 “If we’re talking about human language, there are certain rules for how we put sounds together.
 If I said ‘ih’ and ‘nnn,’ those sounds come together to form the syllable ‘in.’
 You can start combining from there&‘in’ plus ‘sect’ forms ‘insect’.
 But ‘sectin’ is not an acceptable word in English.
 You can go from forming syllables to words, phrases, sentences, and so on,” Speck explained.